+Field Description

-Field Description Description (Idx 0) Here you enter the desired description of the profile.
+Description (Idx 0) Here you enter a description, that clearly defines the profile.
 The maximum length of the entry is 255 characters.

-Proposal Lifetime Information on these parameters can be found in "Proposal, Lifetime, Use PFS" on page 36 Use PFS in Froposal, Lineume, Ose FFS On page 30
+Proposal Information on these parameters can be found in "Proposal, Lifetime, Use PFS" on page 38

+Lifetime

+Use PFS

 Field Description Heartbeats Here you select whether and in what way IPSec heartbeats are used.
-Bintec has implemented an IPSec heartbeat to determine whether or not a Security Associa- tion (SA) is still valid.
-This function sends and receives signals according to the configuration.
-If these signals are not received, the SA is dis- carded as invalid.
-Possible settings: default (default value) - The gateway uses the setting of the default profile. none - The gateway sends and expects no heartbeat. expect - The gateway expects a heartbeat from the peer, but does not send one itself. send - The gateway expects no heartbeat from the peer, but sends one itself. both - The gateway expects a heartbeat from the peer and sends one itself.
-For devices from the VPN Access line, heart- beats are configured separately for phase 1 and phase 2.
-If interoperability with older soft- ware is to be assured, the same values must be configured for phase 1 and phase 2.
+In Bintec gateways an IPSec heartbeat has been implemented to determine whether or not a Security Association (SA) is still valid.
+This function sends and receives signals every 5 seconds according to the configuration.
+If these signals are not received, the SA is discarded as invalid after 20 seconds.
+Possible settings: default (default value) - The gateway uses the setting of the default profile. none - The gateway sends and expects no heartbeat.
+If you use devices of other makes set this option. expect - The gateway expects a heartbeat from the peer, but does not send one itself. send - The gateway expects no heartbeat from the peer, but sends one itself. both - The gateway expects a heartbeat from the peer and sends one itself. auto: Automatic identification, if the remote terminal is a Bintec device.
+If so, the heart- beat is set to both (with a Bintec remote ter- minal) or none (with no Bintec remote termi- nal).
+For devices from the VPN Access Line, heart- beats are configured separately for phase 1 and phase 2.
+If interoperability with older soft- ware is to be assured, the values for phase 1 and phase 2 must be configured identically.